Andreas Oxner

 Anderl (Andreas) Oxner von Rinn, also known as Andreas Oxner, (c.
 1459 – 12 July 1462) is a Blessed of the Roman Catholic Church.
-A later writer alleged that the three-year-old boy had been ritually murdered by the Jews in the village of Rinn (Northern Tyrol, currently part of Austria).
-The story is an example of a Blood libel common in medieval Europe.
+The three-year-old boy was said to have been ritually murdered by the Jews in the village of Rinn (Northern Tyrol, currently part of Austria).

 Initial accusations

-Andrew, if he existed at all, was supposedly the child of day laborers Simon and Maria Oxner.
-After his father's death, the mother allegedly entrusted the child to his uncle Johann Meyer, an innkeeper.
-On 12 July 1462, Andrew disappeared, and his mother found his body hanging from a tree in a nearby forest.
-The uncle claimed that he had sold the child to some traveling merchants.
-The child's body was buried in a cemetery of Ampass without any investigation.
+Anderl was supposedly the child of day laborers Simon and Maria Oxner.
+After his father's death, his mother allegedly entrusted the child to his uncle, Johann Meyer, an innkeeper.
+On 12 July 1462, Anderl disappeared, and his mother found his body hanging from a tree in a nearby forest.
+The uncle claimed that he had sold the child to people described in one source as 'travelling merchants' and in multiple as Jews.
+According to Hyppolyte Guarinoni, the story did not take on the blood libel superstition that Jews had murdered the boy until 1475, thirteen years after the death.